Ritah Namayanja Kivumbi

-Ritah Namayanja Kivumbi (born May 1, 1980) also known as Ritah Wise, is a blind visual artist and motivational speaker.
+Ritah Namayanja Kivumbi (born May 1, 1980), is a Ugandan blind art director, arts administrator, and motivational speaker.
 She is the founder and art director of Magezi Arts Exhibition Centre currently located at the Namirembe Guest House in Kampala.
 In 2016, Namayanja was awarded the presidential golden medal by President Museveni recognizing her efforts in empowering youths and women.
+She is also known as Ritah Wise.

-Background and education
+Early life and education

 Namayanja attended Uganda Martyrs Senior School Namugongo (O-level) and Uganda Martyrs High School, Rubaga (A-level).

-She joined Makerere University where she graduated with a Bachelor’s degree in Development Studies and later on attained a Master’s degree in Ethics and Public Management.
+She joined Makerere University where she graduated with a Bachelor's degree in Development Studies and later on attained a Master's degree in Ethics and Public Management.